 - i.
 Brentwood Senior Activity Center The development and construction of the Brentwood Senior Activity Center, an approximately 8,375 sq. ft. facility directly south of the Aquatic Center.
 This facility provides three meeting/classroom spaces, a large kitchen, a multi-purpose space of approximately 3,400 sq. ft., parking, a bus turnout, including a bus shelter on Balfour Road, landscaping, lighting and an art element.
 The project was completed in January 2009. - ii.
 Brentwood Community Center Construction of a 32,000 sq. ft., two story Community Center with a maximum 30-ft. height.
 The Community Center includes expanded services and offerings including space for art, multi-purpose rooms, banquet facilities, catering kitchen, activity rooms, exercise rooms, and exterior event spaces.
 All new structures were designed to meet the Leadership in Energy and Environmental Design (LEED) Certified-level standard of the U.S. Green Building Council (USGBC). - iii.
-Relocation of the Existing Library In order to construct the Civic Center, the existing library was relocated.
+Library Relocation and New Construction In order to construct the Civic Center, the existing library was relocated.
 Phase One of the project consisted of building an interim library in the 104 Oak Street portion of the City Hall annex building and consolidating staff in the remaining portion of the building.
 The first phase of this project was completed in June 2009.
 Phase two began in 2013 with the preparation of a needs assessment and development alternatives which have been presented to and reviewed by City Council.
 City Council has agreed on the development alternative to tear down the three Oak Street buildings (104, 118 and 120 Oak Street).
-City staff has been instructed to work with the Operating/Capital Improvement Budgets Ad-Hoc Committee to review potential funding sources.